munificent/dep-external-libraries/Proposal.md

 *   Does an external library have to annotate which classes and methods are patching things in the canonical library, or is name matching enough to indicate that?

-*   How strict should we be about matching signatures for external functions and their implementations?
-Use override semantics?
-Exact match?

 *   How strict should we be about member collisions in a patched class?
 An error?
 Warning?
 If a warning, what are the runtime semantics?